tidev/ti.facebook/README.md

 Custom App Events
 -----------------
 ```
-fbActivityWorker.logCustomEvent('handsClapped'); // Pass a string for the event name, view the events on Facebook Insights
+fb.logCustomEvent('handsClapped'); // Pass a string for the event name, view the events on Facebook Insights
 ```

 Feel free to comment and help out! :)